JuliaDynamics/LightSumTypes.jl/README.md

 work correctly when using it, do not define functions operating on the main type of some variants without using the `@pattern` macro.

-Also, if you use it in a package you will need to use `define_pattern_functions()` at some point to make sure that the functions using the macro are defined, usually you will only need one invocation after all the rest of the code.
+Also, if you use it in a package you will need to use `finalize_patterns()` at some point to make sure that the functions using the macro are defined, usually you will only need one invocation after all the rest of the code.